zagortenay333/tempestacons/README.md

 * The script requires [Inkscape](https://inkscape.org/en/).

+* The script will ask for an icon-size (single number) as well as an optional color.

 * The script doesn't overwrite files.
 Delete the file you want to ovewrite before executing the script.

 * If you change the icon color swatch in the `icons.svg` file, update the `DEFULT_COLOR` variable inside the `render-pngs.sh` script, otherwise the script won't be able to change the png color during rendering.